mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 So basically, it’s very easy: just do it.
 Just, proper posture.
 But it’s not easy, because you already have your own posture, and also you already have your [own] sense.
 You don’t like pain, you don’t like being uncomfortable; that is our preconception.
 That’s why, if we try to have proper posture, we don’t feel good.
 From this sense, it’s pretty hard.
 But it’s not pretty hard: proper posture is just proper posture.

 **Same person:** In terms of the senses, it seems like zazen is *not* natural.
 It seems like [...] when your legs are hurting badly, that’s your body naturally telling you that something is wrong.
 You know, the pain is a sign that there’s something wrong.
-And so from a sensory point of view, it doesn’t seem very natural. *[Katagiri Roshi laughs.]*
+And so from a sensory point of view, it doesn’t seem very natural.

+**Katagiri:** *[Laughs.]*

-**Katagiri:** It’s not masochism, okay? *[The group laughs.]* Don’t misunderstand.
+It’s not masochism, okay? *[The group laughs.]* Don’t misunderstand.
 There is physical ache, physical pain... well, it’s pain.
 So, it’s not necessary to commit suicide.
 Physical pain is in the mind, up here.
 Even though it is natural.

 #### 40:42